-A11.2 Roles and responsibilities of Programme Boards of Examiners
+A11.2 Roles and responsibilities of Programme Assessment Boards

-- A11.2.1 A Programme Board of Examiners will be appointed for every approved programme of study leading to an award of the University listed in Regulation A4.1a, b), c) or e). - A11.2.2 The minimum membership of each Programme Board of Examiners will be confirmed annually by its parent School based on the following: - a) Compulsory members: - i) a Convenor (the Dean of School or a designated senior member of academic staff from the same school, nominated by the Dean of School, who has undertaken the mandatory training and updating) - ii) a Clerk (who has undertaken the mandatory training and updating) - iii) the programme leader of all programmes of study associated with the students being considered; - iv) the programme external examiner of all programmes of study associated with the students being considered. - b) Additional teaching staff associated with the students being considered. - A11.2.3 A member of staff may not serve as the Convenor of a Programme Board of Examiners while it is considering a programme in whose assessment they have been substantially involved. - A11.2.4 Proposals for any changes to the membership or operation of a Programme Board of Examiners must be approved by the parent School committee. - A11.2.5 Authority to act as Convenor or Clerk to a Programme Board of Examiners will be granted by the parent School committee after consideration of proposals from schools at appropriate points in the year. - A11.2.6 No member of staff will be eligible to be the Convenor or Clerk of a Programme Board of Examiners unless they have undertaken mandatory training and updating sessions provided through Quality & Standards. - A11.2.7 Programme Boards of Examiners are held after the end of each trimester in the University's academic calendar.
+- A11.2.1 A Programme Assessment Board will be appointed for every approved programme of study leading to an award of the University listed in Regulation A4.1a), b), c) or e). - A11.2.2 The minimum membership of each Programme Assessment Board will be confirmed annually by its parent School based on the following: - a) Compulsory members: - a Convenor (the Dean of School or a designated senior member of academic staff from the same school, nominated by the Dean of School, who has undertaken the mandatory training and updating) - ii) a Clerk (who has undertaken the mandatory training and updating) - iii) the programme leader of all programmes of study associated with the students being considered; - iv) the external examiner responsible for the oversight of programmes of study associated with the students being considered. - b) Additional teaching staff associated with the students being considered. - A11.2.3 A member of staff may not serve as the Convenor of a Programme Assessment Board while it is considering a programme in whose assessment they have been substantially involved. - A11.2.4 Proposals for any changes to the membership or operation of a Programme Assessment Board must be approved by the parent School committee. - A11.2.5 Authority to act as Convenor or Clerk to a Programme Assessment Board will be granted by the parent School committee after consideration of proposals from schools at appropriate points in the year. - A11.2.6 No member of staff will be eligible to be the Convenor or Clerk of a Programme Assessment Board unless they have undertaken mandatory training and updating sessions provided through Quality & Standards. - A11.2.7 Programme Assessment Boards are held at the end of each stage of study, or around the anniversary of admittance onto the programme.